 With the complete document package submitted, the investor pays 25% of the investment sum.

-Once the citizenship application is approved, the investor must pay the remaining 75% of the investment amount.
+Once the citizenship application is approved, the investor must pay the remaining 75% of the investment amount within 90 days from the date of approval.

 After the oath ceremony, the naturalisation certificate and passport are issued.
 Immigrant Invest ensures the delivery of these documents to an address specified by the investor.